 The pan/tub has two 0.5 to 0.625 inch diameter holes drilled 3.5 inches from the top of the tub and on opposite sides.
 The pan is leveled and then filled until water flows from the exit holes on the side of the tub.
 The backboard with the mounting unit is then attached to the pan.

 The screen material selected for use is based on the crop to be grown and imposes a necessary limitation on the rate of surface evaporation.
-Screen materials have been test 0150 ed between 2-inch diameter mesh (chicken wire) and 1/16-inch diameter mesh (window screen).
+Screen material 0160 s have been tested between 2-inch diameter mesh (chicken wire) and 1/16-inch diameter mesh (window screen).
 Basically, the smaller the holes, then the greater the limitation on evaporation.
 The screen also helps prevents animals from getting to the water surface.
 Preliminary research has indicated that 2-inch diameter mesh opening screen (chicken w 5FF4 ire) is sufficient for peanut.
 For cotton, a combination of 2-inch screen and window screen is recommended.